-B - Historic trenching about 7 meters long by about 0.7 meters wide and average .8 meters deep oriented at about 045°.
-Two vertical guartz veins about 20cm apart, varying from about 2cm to 5cm wide striking about 045° occur in the trench.
-A thin reddish hematite? stringer is noted parallel between these veinsThe quartz is a whitish glassy appearing with little to no pyrite in the pieces observed.
+B - Previous slumped in hand trenching about 7 meters long by about 0.7 meters wide and average .8 meters deep was located here.
+The trench is oriented at about 045°.
+This was hand cleaned for a 1 meter section to observe the bedrock.
+Two vertical guartz veins about 20cm apart. varying from about 2cm to 5cm wide striking about 045° occur in the trench.
+A thin reddish hematite? stringer is noted parallel between these veinsThe guartz is a whitish glassy appearing with little to no pyrite in the pieces observed.
 The veins appear to occur at the contact area of a clumpy looking sericitic breccia to the northwest, and a porphyritic syenite? to the southeast.
 The contact area does not appear to be shear related as the syenite and breccia intermix for 10cm to 20cm rather than a sharply defined contact.
-The breccia is composed of much random variously sized fragments of somewhat smokey, cherty appearing, sparsely pyritic guartz, in a sericitized medium to coarse feldspatic material with minor small clots of fine grain chloritic or mafic mineral.
+The breccia is composed of much random variously sized fragments of somewhat smokey, cherty appearing, sparsely pyritic quartz, in a sericitized medium to coarse feldspatic material with minor small clots of fine grain chloritic or mafic mineral.
 Numerous clasts up to 2cm of semi massive fine grained pyritized rock occur within this breccia material.
 Random fine pyrite cubes grains and aggregates occur throughout but likely less than 2% overall.
 The light rusty brown exposed breccia surface shows much small pitting likely from dissolved carbonate minerals.
 The breccia is generally easily scratched with a common nail.
 Testing with 7% HCL bubbles well on many of the whiter appearing feldspathic grains in the matrix.
 The syenite porphyry shows up to 35% whitish irregular feldspars up to 4mm in size in a blackish fine grained matrix.
 Numerous of the feldspars show partly a fleshy pink tinge possibly lightly hematized.
-Odd fine yellowish pyrite cubes and grains occur in the syenite and there is a marked increase at the syenite/breccia contact area.
+Odd fine yellowish pyrite cubes and grains occur in the syenite and there is a marked increase at the svenite/breccia contact area.